-We set and maintain high standards of professional midwifery practice to ensure Canadian women and families have access to safe, expert care.
+We set and maintain high standards of professional midwifery practice to ensure clients and families have access to safe, expert care.
 All midwifery regulatory bodies in Canada are part of our network and uphold our national standards.
-Along with the Canadian Association of Midwives and the Canadian Association of Midwifery Educators,we form a three-pillar approach to excellence in midwifery regulation, education and practice.
+Along with the Canadian Association of Midwives and the Canadian Association of Midwifery Educators, we form a three-pillar approach to excellence in midwifery regulation, education and practice.

-Currently, some provinces and territories regulate midwifery and some do not (see Legal status and employment models of midwifery in Canada).
-In all regulated provinces and territories, midwives must be registered with the regulatory authority in order to legally call themselves a midwife and to practice their profession.
+With the exception of PEI and Yukon, all provinces and territories regulate midwifery.
+In regulated provinces and territories, midwives must be registered with the regulatory authority in order to legally call themselves a midwife and to practice their profession.
 Individuals that are registered with their provincial/territorial regulatory authority use the title Registered Midwife (or Midwife) and are legally permitted to carry out actions that are reserved in legislation for midwives.
 Find out how to get registered.

 Visits are usually about 45 minutes long to facilitate these discussions.
-Registered midwives offer a choice between out-of-hospital or hospital births unless there is a risk factor that indicates that out-of-hospital is not a safe option for a woman or her baby.
+Registered midwives offer a choice between out-of-hospital or hospital births unless there is a risk factor that indicates that out-of-hospital is not a safe option for the client or the baby.

-During labour and birth, a midwife stays with a woman and manages all her care (a second midwife or other care provider will attend the birth as well).
-As primary caregivers for childbirth, midwives regularly update certification for the management of maternal and newborn e mergency situations.
+During labour and birth, a midwife stays with the client and manages all care (a second midwife or other care provider will attend the birth as well).
+As primary caregivers for childbirth, midwives regularly update certification for the management of maternal and newborn emergency situations.

 If a complication arises at any point in the pregnancy, labour, birth, or postpartum, midwives consult with specialists such as obstetricians and pediatricians.
 In cases where management of care needs to be transferred to a physician, midwives will continue to provide supportive care.

-In summary, a Canadian Registered Midwife is an autonomous professional who offers a high quality of maternity care to women and their families.
+Registered midwives practising in canada are autonomous health professionals offering a high quality of maternity care to clients and their families.